softeng-feup/open-cx-one-word/report.md

-    We mainly testes our app using it in real time.
-We did not exstablish tests due to our app being straitfoward and simple to use.
+We mainly test our app using it in real time.
+We did not establish tests due to our app being straightforward and simple to use.

-  The testes were made in between each new feature added, to certify the older features and the news ones were working as intended.
+The tests were made in between each new feature added, to certify the older features and whether the new ones were working as intended.

 ## Configuration and change management

 We tried to follow the Github flow as much as possible, creating branches (userProfile) and releases/tags for each iteration, as well as making understandable and significant commits.